Agricultural Input Subsidies and Savings in Mozambique

 Carter, Michael R., Rachid Laajaj, and Dean Yang.
 “Subsidies, Savings and Sustainable Technology Adoption: Field Experimental Evidence from Mozambique.”
 Working paper, July 2016.

 Carter, Michael, Rachid Laajaj, and Dean Yang.
+2021.
 "Subsidies and the African Green Revolution: Direct Effects and Social Network Spillovers of Randomized Input Subsidies in Mozambique."
-American Economic Journal: Applied Economics, forthcoming.
+American Economic Journal: Applied Economics, 13 (2): 206-29.